xuchen66/sphinx-emdocs/source/serialEM-note-tackle-coma.rst

 Linearity relationship between Image Shift and Induced Beam Tilt
 ----------------------------------------------------------------

 With the built-in tools to collect coma, it is possible to study the behavior of beam tilt induced by image shift.
 On a well aligned scope, image shift still introduces extra beam tilt, because the beam is no longer on axis anymore.
-This is known, but the relationship between the them were not clear.
+This is known, but the relationship between the them was not clear.

-With the lastest version, we can run following SerialEM script to learn the behaviors.
+With the lastest version, we can run following SerialEM script (this is modified from the script from David Mastronade oringal one) to learn the behaviors.

 .. code-block:: ruby